larathompson/breakthrough-python/README.md

    1. Can you add a new page to the navigation bar?
    2. Can you add a new route to the app?
    3. Can you add a new template to the templates folder?
-2. Can you some styles to the layout which show on all pages?
+2. Can you add some styles to the layout which show on all pages?
+Try out some of the styles listed here https://edtechbooks.org/elearning_hacker/common_css_properties and see what they do.

 # Tools to help